Parquet Backend for KG-Registry

 Installation

-DuckDB is included as a dependency in the project.
+DuckDB and other dependencies are included in the project.
 To install:

 # Using poetry (recommended)